-And that brings us onto your B2B content strategy.
+And that brings us onto developing your B2B content plan.
 As with all things in life, having a plan is paramount to achieving success.
 Fail to plan, plan to fail and all that.
 Once you’ve identified who your audiences are and what they’re going to be interested in, then you can start planning content that will help draw them to your website, generate leads and engage them through the sales funnel.

 As we’ve already discussed, pillar pages and linked B2B blogs are a fantastic start, but content can also include a whole host of different content types.
 Here is a list of B2B content examples to get you started but there are many more:

 Free demos or trials